-This Truly Special Cast-Iron Skillet Is Primed To Become a Family Heirloom
+This Charleston-Made Cast-Iron Skillet Is Primed To Become a New Family Heirloom

-Cast-iron skillets belong to the category of kitchen items that seem elusive to many who’ve never used them, scary even.
+Cast-iron skillets belong to the category of kitchen items that seem elusive to many who've never used them, scary even.
 Slow cookers and sheet pans?
 Easy enough to figure out.
-A skillet that needs to be seasoned (whatever that means) and isn’t supposed to be cleaned with soap?
-Madness—or as we say in the South, duh.
+A skillet that needs to be seasoned (whatever that means) and isn't supposed to be cleaned with soap?
+Definitely unique.
+Or as we say in the South, a classic.

-That’s why when you learn how to properly use your cast-iron skillet for all the right things—cobblers, cornbread, skillet cookies, cowboy steak, fried chicken and so many more goodies—the sun really starts to shine.
-In the distance, angels sing.
-Pure deliciousness.
+That's why when you learn how to properly use your cast-iron skillet for all the right things—cobblers, cornbread, skillet cookies, cowboy steak, fried chicken, and so many more goodies—the sun really starts to shine.
+Life gets fun.
+Cornbread is a thousand times tastier, thanks to browned butter and a crispy outer crust.
 Which is exactly what brought me to the most special cast-iron skillet perhaps in the whole world: the Smithey Cast Iron Skillet.